Working of Helium Neon Laser

 Achievement of laser: The following three transitions will occur:

 E6 to E5 with laser wavelength of 3.39 μm or 33900 Angstroms.

 E6 to E3 with laser wavelength of 6328 Angstroms.

 E4 to E3 with laser wavelength of 1.15 μm or 11500 Angstroms.

 Mirrors of the optical resonators are so designed to show low reflectivity for wavelengths 3.39 μm and 1.15 μm.
 Thus photons of these wavelengths will be eliminated.
-Therefore, the photons of wavelengths 6328 Angstroms will move back and forth in optical resonator system and thus laser of wavelength 6328 Angstroms emerges through the partially reflected mirror.
+Therefore, the photons of wavelengths 6328 Angstroms will move back and forth in the optical resonator system and thus laser of wavelength 6328 Angstroms emerges through the partially reflected mirror.

 The excited Ne atoms drop down from levels E3 to E2 through spontaneous emission and this process will emit a photon of wavelength 0.6 μm.
 As the level E2 is also Metastable, there is a probability of excitation of Ne atoms from E2 to E3 leading to quenching of the population inversion.
-To eliminate quenching, the narrow discharge tube is used because Ne atoms de-excited to level E1 from E2 through collisions with the walls of the tube.
+To eliminate quenching, the narrow discharge tube is used because Ne atoms are de-excited to level E1 from E2 through collisions with the walls of the tube.

-Note: In next article, I will explain the output, uses and drawbacks of He-Ne laser.
+Note: In next article, I will explain the output, uses, and drawbacks of He-Ne laser.
 Till then, try to make the working diagram.
 In case of any problem in this article or any other physics article, post in the comment section